MadLittleMods/pc-idle-guard/README.md

  - Run in background with tray icon indicating lock state
     - Don't allow easy exiting while in locked state.
 Use OS lock if an attempt is made to exit when locked
- - Keep a log of keyboard activity while locked
- - Disable Chrome autofill when locked
-    - Perhaps a companion Chrome extension that adds `autofill="off"` to everything
  - Lock/Unlock with password
     - Shortcut brings up a little dialog in the corner to type in password
  - Capture all keyboard events and "`e.preventDefault()`" for everything.
 Only passthrough lock/unlock shortcut (or password field mentioned in above point)
     - We can't just disable the keyboard otherwise you won't be able to unlock
+ - Disable Chrome autofill when locked
+    - Perhaps a companion Chrome extension that adds `autofill="off"` to everything

 ## Random notes